christen-reinhart/ops-reading-notes/ops-401/401Journal/401Journal30.md

 - I still have to resubmit lab 29 since I was a little confused on how to use the threat mitigation tool.

-- Capture your thoughts in the text field below.
-Note that your instructor and TAs will have access to your responses here in this assignment, but that this content is not publicly visible.